Content:

 That theology is refuted in Rom 11: God hasn't rejected all the Jews in Israel

-(Rom 11:12a).
+(Rom 11:1–2a).
 There was a remnant left in Paul's day, chosen by grace

 Through the transgressions of the Jews, salvation has come to the Gentiles, to the non-Jews, to make the Jews jealous (Rom 11:11b, 10:19–21,

-.
+Deu (5 Mos) 32:21).
 God has revealed to his apostles and prophets through the

-Holy Spirit what was a mystery in the Old Testament that the kingdom of God also involves the Gentiles (Col 1:26–27, Eph
+Holy Spirit what was a mystery in the Old Testament that the kingdom of God also involves the Gentiles (Col 1:26–27, Eph 3:5–6, 2:11–19), see apostles and prophets in The Book of Ephesians.
+We are all one in Christ (Gal 3:28).

-God's plan with Israel is to save the Jews when the fullness of the Gentiles is saved (Rom 11:2527, Dan 12:1).
+God's plan with Israel is to save the Jews when the fullness of the Gentiles is saved (Rom 11:25–27, Dan 12:1).
 Jeremiah prophesied that God wouldn't abandon Israel as a people (Jer 31:35–37).
 When Jesus returns and delivers Israel from their enemies at the end of the Great Tribulation, the Jews will recognize him as Messiah, the one they had previously rejected (Zechariah 12:9–10, 9:14, 16).
-That's what is meant by the words: "all Israel will be saved" (Rom 11:26, Dan 12:1b).
-But even though their original number was "like the sand of the sea, only a remnant of them will be saved" (Rom 9:27, Isaiah 10:20–22).
-When Jesus returnsthere is only a remnant of the Jews left.
-See this further explained at time:
+That's the meaning of the words: "all Israel will be saved" (Rom 11:26, Dan 12:1b).

 Living Sacrifices

-Jesus shouldn't only be our Savior, but also our Lord
+Jesus shouldn't only be our Savior, but also our Lord (1 Pet 3:15a (NIV)).

 We shouldn't be conformed to this world (Rom 12:2a, 2 Cor 4:4,

-1 Cor 3:19a, 7:31b, 1 John 2:1517, 2 Tim 4:10a).
-Our character should be transformed (2 Cor 3:18).
-It gives a better understanding of God's will (Rom 12:2b).
+1 Cor 3:19a, 7:31b, 1 John 2:15–17, 2 Tim 4:10a).
+Our character (we keep our personality) should also be transformed (2 Cor 3:18) to become more like Christ.

-God wants us to use the gifts we have been given, according to the grace we have received (Rom 12:68).
-We should do what God has called us to do.
+(Phil 4:13), without comparing us with other people (Rom 12:4–8).
 If we don't know what we are called to do, we can always start doing something for God.

-see Love and not revenge in The Sermon on the Mount.
+We should bless those who persecute us (Rom 12:14, 17–21.
+Proverbs 25:21–22, Luk 23:33–34a), see Love and not revenge in The Sermon on the Mount.

 This World is Not Our Home